QQuick/zzz_Numscrypt/README.rst

 - At first Numscrypt was purely meant as a tool for education and demonstration.
 The fact that some serious numerical math libraries for JavaScript do exist, sometimes using weird tricks to mimic operator overloading, led to reconsideration.
 Although computing in JavaScript on a browser certainly restricts performance and scalabilty compared to computing in C++ on dedicated manycore hardware, this doesn't mean that there aren't many useful, serious applications.
 If, given the existence of several JavaScript math libraries, there appears to be a need for computing in the browser, why not enable doing so in a language that is familiar to scientists and technicians, and has decent solutions for e.g. operator overloading and slicing notation.
 The partial parity between Numscrypt and Numpy is another attractive aspect of this approach.
 With broad use in mind, not only is there a direct gain of execution speed by simplifying matters, also chances of future optimization using asm.js, simd.js or GPGPU code are better in that case.
 The newly introduced type annotations of Python may well ease application of such technologies in a robust manner.

 - Despite the fact that they are used in some branches of physics, arrays with more dimensions than 2 are relatively rare.
 If they are needed, in most cases a one- or multi-dimensional list of 2D arrays will do just as well.
 The speed benefits gained from restricting arrays to 1D and 2D are enormous when forced to compile to something like JavaScript rather than C++, since the whole strided index computation mechanism is largely avoided.
 Also the code of Numscrypt becomes much more simple.
 Striving for code simplicity is always an important design consideration.
-It enables other to understand the source and contribute to it.
+It enables others to understand the source and contribute to it.
 It enables rapid addition of new features.
 And, with a browser application, it makes for lean downloads.
 As a result of the restriction to 1D and 2D arrays, lean, efficient JavaScript code can be generated, even for arrays of complex numbers, which are considered essential for clean notation of e.g harmonic solutions of systems of linear differential equations.

 - 1D and 2D arrays with natural storage order map rather well on existing JavaScript math libraries.
 This means that for some applications Numscrypt can be a mere elegant facade for something already available in JavaScript.
 The FFT has been implemented along that line using the efficient, partially precalculated JavaScript variant of the Nayuki FFT rather than the slower, non-precalculated Python variant.
 This means that the number of samples is restricted to a power of 2 currently.
 Compromises like that are probably wise when computing in a browser.
 Generalizing to N samples is considerably slower and as an alternative a suitable form of padding combined with windowing can be used.
-The 2D FFT is currently lacking but will be added, as it is considered an important image processing tool.
+Recently also the 2D FFT has been added.

 **The bottom line...**